The New York Times: Gaza war

-The New York Times Building has been a site of protest action during the Gaza war and genocide, including a November 2023 sit-in demanding that The Times’ editorial board publicly call for a ceasefire and accusing the media company of "complicity in laundering genocide," a February 29, 2024 protest and press conference following the release of The Intercept's critical investigation into the NYT "Screams Without Words" exposé, and an action on July 30, 2025 in which protesters spray-painted "NYT Lies, Gaza dies" on the building's glass facade.
-In addition, protesters blocked The New York Times distribution center March 14, 2024 and executive editor Joseph Kahn's residence was splattered with red paint on August 25, 2025.
+The New York Times Building has been a site of protest action during the Gaza war and genocide, including a November 2023 sit-in demanding that The Timess editorial board publicly call for a ceasefire and accusing the media company of "complicity in laundering genocide", a February 29, 2024, protest and press conference following the release of The Intercepts critical investigation into the "Screams Without Words" exposé, and an action on July 30, 2025, in which protesters spray-painted "NYT Lies, Gaza dies" on the building's glass facade.
+In addition, protesters blocked The New York Timess distribution center March 14, 2024 and executive editor Joseph Kahn's residence was splattered with red paint on August 25, 2025.
 The collective Writers Against the War on Gaza, which publishes the mock publication The New York War Crimes, has been associated with protests against The New York Times.
-On October 27, 2025, 300 writers—including scholars, journalists, and public intellectuals—pledged to boycott The New York Times and withhold contributions to the paper in protest of what they describe as its complicity in the Gaza genocide, demanding 1) a review of anti-Palestinian bias in the newsroom, 2) a retraction of "Screams Without Words", and 3) a call from the Editorial Board for a US arms embargo on Israel.
+On October 27, 2025, 300 writers—including scholars, journalists, and public intellectuals—pledged to boycott The New York Times and withhold contributions to the paper in protest of what they describe as its complicity in the Gaza genocide, demanding 1) a review of anti-Palestinian bias in the newsroom, 2) a retraction of "Screams Without Words", and 3) a call from the editorial board for a US arms embargo on Israel.
 Among the initial signatories, about 150 had previously contributed to the Times.